Meeting Time: February 08, 2023 at 3:00pm EST

 • Default_avatar

-Sandra Izer over 1 year ago
+Sandra Izer almost 2 years ago

 Sandy Izer, Emporium Antiques since 1988. . .Everything we sell is all about recycling.
 No bag is "one use."
 Almost 100% of the plastic bags we issue are "used."
 Will you demand we charge customers for these recycled bags?